 - Collateral and mortgage of securities

-- This central depository started operations in Mumbai in 1999.
-This is the second- largest depository in the country after NSDL.
+- CDSL started operations in Mumbai in 1999 and is the second-largest depository in the country after NSDL.

-- Similar to NSDL, it provides all services, like holding financial securities in the electronic format along with facilitation of trade and settlement of orders.
+- Like NSDL, it provides all services, like holding financial securities in the electronic format and facilitating trade and settlement of orders.
 All forms of stocks and securities - just like NSDL - are held at this central depository.

 Registration of DPs with NSDL and CDSL:

-Thus, as an investor you can easily open a demat account and a trading account with a DP linked with either of the depositories.
-While beginning your investment journey in stock markets, always remember to choose a trusted and reliable stock broker, who can provide you with cutting-edge trading platforms and the best demat account.
-Always look for features like free online demat account and zero Annual Maintenance Charge (AMC).
+An investor can easily open a Demat account, and a trading account with a DP linked with either of the depositories.
+While beginning your investment journey in stock markets, always remember to choose a trusted and reliable stockbroker who can provide you with cutting-edge trading platforms and features like a free online Demat account and zero Annual Maintenance Charge (AMC).